mavisyupyup1/Shop-Shop/README.md

 # Shop-Shop

 ## Description
-Shop-Shop is an e-commerce application powered by MERN.
-The app utilize REACT's context API to manage global state and Stripe api to take payment.
+Shop-Shop is an e-commerce application powered by MERN (MongoDB, Express, REACT, NODE).
+The app utilize REACT's context API to manage global state, JSON Web Token (JWT) for authentication and Stripe api to take payment.

 ## Built with